 If you’re looking to get started on setting up ACH payments for your business, here are four crucial things you need to know.

 In order to accept ACH payments, you will first need a merchant account with a Payment Processor, who helps to connect the various pieces that constitute an ACH transaction.
 While setting up a merchant account isn’t complicated, selecting the right Merchant Account Provider for your business can seem that way, due to the number of options available.
 From provider to provider, there are lots of variables that can affect your experience.
 For starters, the majority of Merchant Account Providers lock their customers into contracts that may range from two to six years, and often there are penalties for early termination.
 However, some offer month-to month-services.
-Not only does a no-contract provider allow you to make changes without penalties, but you may also find that a provider who has to earn your ongoing loyalty may go the extra mile to keep you happy.
+Not only does this type of provider allow you to make changes without penalties, but you may also find that a provider who has to earn your ongoing loyalty may go the extra mile to keep you happy.

 As with credit card processing and other payment forms, you will also find that fees and other charges as well as payout schedules may vary, which is why you may want to do some comparison shopping.